First look at Godot's editor¶

 For a comprehensive breakdown of the editor's interface and how to use it, see the Editor manual.

 When you launch Godot, the first window you see is the Project Manager.
 In the default tab, "Projects," you can manage existing projects, import or create new ones, and more.

-At the top of the window, there is another tab named "Templates".
-You can search for demo projects in the open-source asset library, which includes many projects developed by the community.
+At the top of the window, there is another tab named "Asset Library Projects".
+In the open-source asset library you can search for demo projects, templates, and completed projects, including many that are developed by the community.